Float Fishing In Ontario – When, Where And How

 There are many different ways to set up your float fishing leader, some good, some not so good.

-Set your float at the depth that puts your bait in the strike zone and doesn’t worry if the bottom part of your leader is well below that.
+Set your float at the depth that puts your bait in the strike zone and don’t worry if the bottom part of your leader is well below that.

 This is a basic set-up that will get you going in most river conditions and is one I use myself.
 This float leader setup is also great for anglers that use high viability lines and I use this setup in spots that are 3 to 10 feet deep.